zephyrproject-rtos/zephyr/doc/reference/networking/net_mgmt.rst

 layer code itself, to call defined network routines at any level in the IP stack, or receive notifications on relevant network events.
-For example, by using these APIs, code can request a scan be done on a WiFi- or Bluetooth-based network interface, or request notification if a network interface IP address changes.
+For example, by using these APIs, code can request a scan be done on a Wi-Fi- or Bluetooth-based network interface, or request notification if a network interface IP address changes.

 The Network Management API implementation is designed to save memory